 Behind the scenes, Django delegates decisions about how and where to store files to a file storage system.
 This is the object that actually understands things like file systems, opening and reading files, etc.

-Django’s default file storage is given by the
+Django’s default file storage is

 See below for details of the built-in default file storage system, and see How to write a custom storage class for information on writing your own file storage system.

 Though most of the time you’ll want to use a

 File object (which delegates to

 the proper storage for that file), you can use file storage systems directly.